cileene/P2_Gr2_PhoneProject/README.md

-# This doesn't need to be the End of Everything
+# This doesn't have to be the End of Everything

 - A game in the found phone genre.